This prominent actor played a key role in Harry's book affair, sources say | ExBulletin

 The Cloonies returned the invitation after the wedding by welcoming Harry and Meghan to their 25-bedroom villa in Italy overlooking Lake Como in August 2018.
 ABC News reported on the couples took a private cruise on the lake and enjoyed sitting around the Clooney pool.
 Well-known motorcycle lover, George is also said to have shown Harry his collection of bikes.

-And for more royal news delivered straight to your inbox, sign up for our daily newsletter.
+And for more royal news sent straight to your inbox, Subscribe to our daily newsletter.

+George drew a comparison between the media treatment of Diana and that of Meghan.

 He added the idea that he might “lose another woman in [his] life “was” incredibly triggering, “and he felt his only option to save her was to leave royal life behind.

+The Clooney’s also attended events at Buckingham Palace where they met Prince Charles.

 Harry and Meghan aren’t the only royals on the Clooneys greeting card list, however.
 In March 2019, the couple was invited to Buckingham Palace at a dinner celebrating the Princes’ Trust Group.
-Prince charles presided over the dinner attended by donors, supporters and ambassadors of Prince’s Trust International, which he founded in 1976 to improve the lives of underserved youth in the UK.
-George and Amalwerespotted had a heated conversation with the prince that evening.
+Prince charles presided over the dinner attended by donors, supporters and ambassadors from Prince’s Trust International, which he founded in 1976 to improve the lives of underserved young people in the UK.
+George and Amal were spotted having a heated conversation with the prince that evening.

 “George and the Prince of Wales share a great interest in the future of young people and a passion to help them get the most out of their lives,” said an insider.
 Better life.
 “It doesn’t seem so, but they have a lot in common.”